Medical Device Excise Tax

 Answer: The medical device excise tax applies to manufacturers and importers and generally does not apply to individual consumers.
 If the manufacturer or importer meets certain registration and other requirements, a further exemption may be granted.

 Beginning in 2013, the importer or manufacturer reported on the tax for every quarter of 2013.
 The first full reporting year will be 2014.
-In most cases, the tax must be remitted and reported using IRS Form 720.
+In most cases, the tax must be remitted and reported using IRS Form 720 which is used to report liability and remit excise tax owed to the IRS.

 Answer: Medical device tax regulations do not need to be a burden on your business, as there are affordable end-to-end sales tax solutions available that simplify compliance.
 Avalara, offers cloud-based sales tax solutions, including calculation, filing, and exemption certificate management that seamlessly integrates within your solutions.